 I can continue to stuff the feelings, but eventually they will come out and probably not in a positive and constructive manner.
 How can I be supportive, and also not feel emasculated by this?

 Dear Mr. D.,

 I think you are doing a good job of verbalizing your feelings because you are being very honest about how you feel.
 As you know, you could use some type of defense mechanism to help you cope with the feelings of betrayal and the anxiety.

 You have some insight because you recognize what this jealousy is doing to you and you own it.
 You get my applause for that because there is nothing dysfunctional about your verbalization.

 I think you express another good point.
 You don't know a lot about the military, and you probably never heard of the SERE training until your wife mentioned it to you.
 This is nothing to be embarrassed about.
 Many military spouses learn as we go and as a result of the trainings that our spouses participate in.

 I think the more you learn, the more you will decrease your anxiety.
 You can show your wife that you are being supportive by increasing your knowledge and "talk the talk with her."

 Now, it is quite common for students attending the schools to form a camaraderie, even though it's about individual performance and not group performance.

-I remember when my husband (then boyfriend) went to Airborne school in Fort Benning, Georgia.
+I remember when my husband (then boyfriend) went to Airborne school at Fort Benning, Georgia.
 I was a nervous wreck.
 I went to the military science building and read every book they had about the training.
 He was impressed that I knew so much about it.